 A streaming device lets Dad access all his favorite subscription channels and apps.
-The Roku Ultra offers 4K, high-definition, and high-dynamic-range streaming while giving him access to a variety of streaming apps and channels.
-A special plus for new dads: They can keep watching while baby sleeps in their arms thanks to the included private-listening JBL earphones.
+The Roku Ultra offers 4K, high-definition, and high-dynamic-range streaming while giving him access to various streaming apps and channels.
+A special plus for new dads: They can keep watching while Baby sleeps in their arms thanks to the included private-listening JBL earphones.

-Or, if you’re willing to spend just a little more, opt for the all-new Fire TV, which doubles as a smart home device.
-Dad can ask Alexa to turn off the lights, turn on the TV, and play a show, in addition to a variety of other voice commands enabled on Alexa devices.
+Or opt for the Fire TV, which doubles as a smart home device.
+Dad can ask Alexa to turn off the lights, turn on the TV, and play a show in addition to a variety of other voice commands enabled on Alexa devices.